Lia Medeiros, Astrophysicist

 PRIMO produced image of black hole in M87 galaxyImage credit: Medeiros et al. 2023

 After the EHT published the first image of the black hole in the galaxy M87, I was inspired to develop an algorithm that could produce a crisper image.
 This lead to the development of the machine learning based algorithm PRIMO, which is described below.
 We used PRIMO to re-analyze EHT data and produced an image that is consistent with the previous EHT image of M87 and achieves the maximum resolution of the array.
-The ring diameter is consistent with previous publications, but the constraint on the ring width is smaller by a factor of two.
+The ring diameter is consistent with previous publications, but the constraint on the ring width is tighter by a factor of two.
 The brightness depression at the center is significantly deeper than earlier images.
 The press release can be found here and the full paper can be found here.
 The article was also highlighted in a AAS NOVA article, which can be found here.

 PCA-based algorithm for interferometric data analysis: PRIMO